RichardLuckett/10984-Deploying-and-Managing-Office-365-Hybrid-Deployments/10984B_GithubUserGuideforMCTs.md

 #### To review and comment on a commit:

-1. In Internet Explorer, navigate to the repo on GitHub.
+1. In your browser navigate to the repo on GitHub.

 2. Click **_n_ commits**, where **_n_** is the number of commits that have been submitted.
 If you want to review the latest commit, you can select the title/short description of the commit from file list.